usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 0/Discovery-Sprint/Discovery Sprint Labs Facilitator Guide.md

 Ask each participant or team to share one of the following:

-* One idea you’re taking back to your workplace
+* One idea you’re taking back to your workplace.
-* One thing you’d change in how discovery is approached
+* One thing you’d change in how discovery is approached.
-* One thing you appreciated about how your team worked together
+* One thing you appreciated about how your team worked together.